baasbox/docs/source/index.md

 14. Roles: you can view and create roles for users
 15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them
 16. Api Access: The API Access section allows you to manage which REST endpoints are accessible to non administrator users
 17. Push Settings.
-Section where is possible to enable/disable profiles for sending push notifications
+The section where it is possible to enable/disable profiles for sending push notifications
 18. Engine